LLC vs. corporation - what’s the best business structure for you?

 What is a limited liability company?

 A limited liability company (LLC) is a hybrid structure that combines specific features of a corporation with those of a partnership.
 As its name would indicate, LLCs limit your personal liability.
-That means you and your business are separate entities, protecting you from the company’s debts and liabilities, much like a corporation.
+That means you and your business are separate entities, and you are personally protected from the company’s debts and liabilities, much like a corporation.

 As a member of the LLC, you are only liable to the extent of your investment in the business—and that’s where the term “limited” comes in.
-For example, if someone sues your business, the company’s assets could be in jeopardy, but your personal assets are protected.
+For example, if the business is sued, the company’s assets would be in jeopardy, but your personal assets are protected.

 Is an LLC a corporation?

 LLCs are not technically a corporation, although they do have some attributes of a corporation.
 The legal definition of an LLC is a state-governed business structure where the owners (members) are not personally liable for the company’s debts and liabilities.